polyfy/polylith/readme.md

   readme.md
 ```

-The command also printed out this:
+The command also printed out this message:
 ```sh
   It's recommended to add an alias to :env->alias in deps.edn for the command-line environment.
 ```